marklogic-community/RunDMC/apidoc/README.txt

 HOW TO RUN THE APP
-  Set up an app server with the same settings as RunDMC, except using a different URL rewriter: /apidoc/controller/url_rewrite.xqy
+  Set up an app server with the same settings as the "Main server", except using a different URL rewriter: /apidoc/controller/url_rewrite.xqy

   Point your browser to the app server you just set up.
 If it doesn't work yet,